1957: Buddy Holly and the Crickets’ started three weeks at the top of the UK chart with their first hit single, “That’ll Be the Day.”

 1975: Elton John’s tenth studio album, Rock of the Westies, debuted at #1 on the Billboard pop chart.

-1981: Daryl Hall and John Oates achieved their third US #1 single with “Private Eyes,” the title track from their tenth album.
+1981: Hall & Oates achieved their third US #1 single with “Private Eyes,” the title track from their tenth album.
 Over the next three years they had three more chart-topping songs.

 1983: Yes released their eleventh album, 90125.
 After disbanding two years earlier, bassist Chris Squire and drummer Alan White formed the group Cinema with guitarist and singer-songwriter Trevor Rabin, original Yes keyboardist Tony Kaye, and former Yes singer Trevor Horn as their producer.
 After Yes singer Jon Anderson accepted the invitation to record lead vocals during the album’s mixing stage, the band’s name was changed from Cinema to Yes.
 90125 became the group’s seventh and final top 10 LP in the US, reaching #5.